lwolczynski/Scores-Tracker/readme.md

 - For SendGrid API: SENDGRID_API_KEY, SENDGRID_PASSWORD, SENDGRID_USERNAME

 ## Check it out
-This project has been deployed online You can see in deployed [here](https://myscore.golf/).
+This project has been deployed online.
+You can see in deployed [here](https://myscore.golf/).